ZoqueLabs/website/_posts/2025-06-10-Verifying-lists-of-hash-apps.md

   - Apps whose name starts with `com.google.android.`, `com.android.`, `com.samsung` or `com.sec`.
   - And also are marked as system `(.system == true)`
-  - `| not` inverts the condition so we are left only with those that do not meet that pattern, that is, apps installed from unknown sources.
+  - `| not` inverts the condition so we are left only with those that do not meet that pattern.
 2. `.files[].sha256` extracts the hash of each file associated with those filtered apps.

 Thus, by running this command you will obtain a filtered list of applications more interesting for analysis with VirusTotal.